hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 ---
 layout: "guides"
-page_title: "Load Balancing with Nginx"
+page_title: "Load Balancing with NGINX"
 sidebar_current: "guides-load-balancing-nginx"
 description: |-
   There are multiple approaches to load balancing within a Nomad cluster.
-  One approach involves using [Nginx][nginx].
-Nginx works well with Nomad's template stanza to allow for dynamic updates to its load balancing configuration.
+  One approach involves using [NGINX][nginx].
+NGINX works well with Nomad's template stanza to allow for dynamic updates to its load balancing configuration.
 ---

-# Load Balancing with Fabio
+# Load Balancing with NGINX

-You can use Nomad's [template stanza][template-stanza] to configure [Nginx][nginx] so that it can dynamically update its load balancer configuration to scale along with your services.
+You can use Nomad's [template stanza][template-stanza] to configure [NGINX][nginx] so that it can dynamically update its load balancer configuration to scale along with your services.

-The main use case for Nginx in this scenario is to distribute incoming HTTP(S) and TCP requests from the internet to frontend services that can handle these requests.
+The main use case for NGINX in this scenario is to distribute incoming HTTP(S) and TCP requests from the internet to frontend services that can handle these requests.
 This guide will show you one such example using a demo web application.

 ## Reference Material

-- [Nginx][nginx]
+- [NGINX][nginx]
 - [Load Balancing Strategies for Consul][lb-strategies]

 ## Estimated Time to Complete